Office Hours - 0800-1600

 EXPARTE PROTECTION ORDER - How do I file a protection order?

-You can request a protection order at the Circuit Clerks's Office, Monday thru Friday 8am - 4pm.
+You can request a protection order at the Circuit Clerks' Office, Monday - Friday 8am - 4pm located in the Judicial Center behind the Fastrip, at 102 West Street, Cassville, MO 65625

 Protection orders are served by the Barry County Sheriff's Office.